Most people don't have a health problem.

 - Persist reviewed rows into timeline

 The review-before-persist gate is not bureaucracy.
 It is the single most important anti-corruption control in long-term health data.
-If you skip it, silent errors accumulate and eventually undermine trust.
+This is why MedicalHistory is built around explicit confirmation before any extracted value enters your timeline - for more on this principle, see how PDF extraction works .
+If you skip this gate, silent errors accumulate and eventually undermine trust.

 Operational hygiene rules

-These rules may look technical, but they protect human outcomes: fewer stuck states, fewer wrong rows, fewer confusing timelines, and fewer moments where users lose confidence in the record.
+These rules may sound operational, but they directly improve human outcomes: fewer wrong rows, cleaner timelines, and more trust in long-term tracking.

 16) Privacy and security checklist for personal lab tracking